skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 library(ggplot2)
 ```

-## Access and prepare Snowflake data from R
+## Access and Prepare Snowflake Data from R
 Duration: 5

 Before starting the modeling process, we need to connect to our database and load